Title: Professor and Dig Team Leader.

 Office: Dino Institute Research Lab – Dinoland Florida 55598-9054

-After an intense one-year search, the Institute’s Executive Committee has appointed Dr. Helen Marsh as the new Director of the Dino Institute.
+After an intense one-year search, the Institute’s Executive Committee originally appointed Dr. Helen Marsh as the new Director of the Dino Institute, prior to becoming President.
 She has developed a reputation as the “Midas of the Museum World” by transforming several cash-poor operations into box office bonanzas.
 Marsh is most noted for bringing “Splashtastic!” to the Center for Aquatic Studies and her most recent book, “Finding the Bucks in the Bones: An Econometric View of Paleontological Field Research” has received wide acclaim.

 Title: Museum Director